calebjedhugo/demoProject/README.md

 changing number of entries displayed at a time, and a user search for admins and managers with the same ability to limit and expand the results.

-To install, type "npm run installDev" into a terminal to get the node_modules for both client and server-side code.
+To install, type "npm run install" into a terminal.
+Then type "cd client && npm install" to get the node_modules for both client and server-side code.
 Then create a file called ".env" in the root with the following contents:

 username=yourUsername
 password=yourPassword